Windows

 Richard

-This guide explains how to manage Phone link apps notification banners on your Windows 11 computer.
+This guide shows you how to manage Phone link apps notification banners on your Windows 11 computer.
 Windows lets you use the Phone Link app to link an Android phone to Windows and move files between your phone and your PC.

+Connecting your phone to your computer helps you stay focused.
+You can see text messages and app alerts directly on your desktop.
 Why do this?
-Connecting your phone to your computer allows you to see text messages and alerts directly on your desktop.
+It saves time because you do not need to pick up your phone every time it buzzes.
 What happens when you do this?
-You can reply to messages or snooze alarms on your PC, and those changes will automatically sync to your Android phone.
+You can reply to messages, snooze alarms, and dismiss alerts from your PC.
+These actions sync back to your Android phone instantly.

 How to enable or disable notification banners